ecmwf/polytope/docs/Service/Features/trajectory.md

 Another required field that is within the `feature` dictionary is `inflation`.
 This refers to the inflation of the shape swept around the trajectory along which points will be included.

+`inflation` can be either a single value or a list of values.
+If a single value this will be the inflation along each `axes`.
+If a list of a values, each value will correspond to the inflation of the corresponding `axes` axis.

-By the default the shape swept around the trajectory is `round` but this can be overridden using the `inflate` keyword below.
+By default the shape swept around the trajectory is `round` but this can be overridden using the `inflate` keyword below.

 ## Optional Fields